erikasio/blog/docs/index.md

 - Full knowledge transfer - you own everything and can maintain it independently
 - Project-based pricing tied to outcomes, not hours

-**Minimum investment is $25,000** based on scope and business value delivered.

 You own all code, documentation, and IP.
 No vendor lock-in.

-## The Right Questions First

-Most consultants jump straight into solutions.
-I start with the questions that matter:

-**"Everything in search is trade-off.
-Have you got the trade-offs right?"**

-When companies say "Can you make the AI better," it's always about budget:
-- Is 9% improvement worth the cost of ownership?
-- Is it worth the latency hit?
-- Is it worth the maintenance complexity?

-The best solution isn't always the most technically sophisticated one.

----

-## Risk-Free Results Guarantee

-**50% upfront, 50% on hitting your success metrics**

-If we don't hit our agreed targets, you get a 50% refund.

-Success metrics are objective and measurable - established during our initial assessment based on your current performance and business goals.
-No subjective judgment calls.

-This ensures we're both invested in your success while limiting your risk.

-## Our Partnership Process

-Every engagement follows the same proven approach:

-- **Assessment first** - Understand your current system and business impact
-- **Measurable milestones** - Track progress with clear metrics throughout
-- **Knowledge transfer** - Your team learns alongside implementation
-- **Full independence** - You own and can maintain everything we build

 ## Who This Is For (And Not For)